One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.

 brew install openshift-pipelines/pipelines-as-code/tektoncd-pac

-Uploading the release.yaml si done with a Python script I wrote for it :
+Uploading the release.yaml is handled by a Python script I wrote:

 https://github.com/openshift-pipelines/pipelines-as-code/blob/main/hack/upload-file-to-github.py

-It will fetch the tag SHA and create a branch release-${tagversion} and push the file into it.
-This gives a stable branch with all the artifacts specifique to that version.
+The script fetches the tag SHA, creates a release-${tagversion} branch, and pushes the file into it.
+This provides a stable branch with all artifacts specific to that version.

-After all of that, I just need to edit the release and change a few fields to make it a bit nicer and set it as release (by default goreleaser do a prerelease)
+After everything is in place, I edit the GitHub release, update a few fields for a nicer presentation, and set it as a release (by default, Goreleaser creates a prerelease).